isomerpages/singapore-customs-old/_competent-authorities-requirements/07-ministry-of-health---biosafety-branch.md

 **2.**  Requirements for Importers (Users) and Carriers

   a.
 A prior “Approval to Possess” granted by MOH to the importer is required for BATA Schedules 1 and 2 high-risk pathogens, and Schedule 5 toxins.
 For more information on BATA requirements for each Schedule, please  [visit our website](https://www.moh.gov.sg/biosafety) or email us at  MOH_Biosafety@moh.gov.sg.

-<br> b.
+  b.
 For local transportation of Schedules 1, 2 and 5 pathogens and toxins, carriers must comply with the requirements prescribed in BATA Transportation Regulation (downloadable from  [our website](https://www.moh.gov.sg/biosafety/about-bata)).

 **3.**  TradeNet application submission
     An online application for import or transhipment permit is submitted via TradeNet, with the relevant supporting documents (e.g. commercial invoice, airway bill, declaration letter) for processing.